abain-io/clickygame/README.md

-React App - clickygame is a game where you click on a Pic (an image) to gain points, but if you click on an image that you previously clicked on, it will start again.
+React App - Clicky Game is a game where you click on a Pic (an image) to gain points, but if you click on an image that you previously clicked on, it will start again.
 Good luck! -Andrew Bain

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).